 Packing Instruction P622 requires triple packaging consisting of inner, intermediary and outer packagings.
 The outer packaging must conform to UN packing group I performance level for solids.

 It is possible to post UN3373 substances using the postal service.
-UN3373 Royal Mail compliant packaging is available on our website.
+UN3373 US postal service compliant packaging is available on our website.

 Packaging that is suitable for transporting category A infectious substances will also be suitable for transporting category B infectious substances – but not vice versa.